-Under the Clery Act, counting and disclosing statistics for criminal offenses, hate crimes, arrests, and referrals for disciplinary action is done based on definitions provided by the Bureau of Investigation's (FBI's) Federal Uniform Crime reporting (UCR) Program.
-The definitions for Murder, Rape.
-Robbery.
-Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Weapons Carrying, Possessing, etc., Law Violations, Drug Abuse Violations, and Liquor Law Violations are from the Summary Reporting System (SRS) User Manual from the FBI's UCR Program.
+Under the Clery Act, counting and disclosing statistics for criminal offenses, hate crimes, arrests, and referrals for disciplinary action is done based on definitions provided by the Federal Bureau of Investigation's (FBI's) Uniform Crime reporting (UCR) Program.
+The definitions for Murder, Rape, Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Weapons Carrying, Possessing, etc., Law Violations, Drug Abuse Violations, and Liquor Law Violations are from the Summary Reporting System (SRS) User Manual from the FBI's UCR Program.
 The definitions of Fondling and Incest and Statutory Rape are from the FBI's National Incident-Based Reporting System (NIBRS) Data Collection Guidelines edition of the UCR.
-Hate Crimes are classified according to the FBI's Uniform Crime Reporting Hate Crime Data Collection Guidelines and Training Manual.
+Hate Crimes are classified according to the FBI's Uniform Crime Reporting Hate Crime Data Collection Guide- lines and Training Manual.
 Note that, although the law states that institutions must use the UCR Program definitions, Clery Act crime reporting does not have to meet all of the other UCR Program standards.

-For the categories of Domestic Violence and Stalking, the Clery Act specifies that our institution must use the definitions provided by the Violence Against Women Act of 1994 and repeated in the Department's Clery Act regulations [34 CFR 6668.46(c)(6) (A)(i)] for statistical report.
+For the categories of Domestic Violence and Stalking, the Clery Act specifies that our institution must use the definitions provided by the Violence Against Women Act of 1994 and repeated in the Department's Clery Act regulations [34 CFR 6668.46(c)(6)(A)(i)] for statistical report.

-For more information regarding how Clery crimes and incidents are classified and reported, consult The Handbook for Campus Safety and Security Reporting: 2016 Edition, available at the U.S. Department of Education website: The Handbook for Campus Safety and Security Reporting: 2016 Edition.
+For more information regarding how Clery crimes and incidents are classified and reported, consult The Handbook for Campus Safety and Security Reporting: 2016 Edition, available at the U.S. Department of Education website: https://www2.ed.gov/admins/lead/safety/handbook.pdf.
 Questions regarding specific statistics presented in this report should be directed to your institution's Clery Coordinator.

-APPENDIX C

-Clery Geography Map for USF Tampa Campus
+APPENDIX CClery Geography Map for USF Tampa Campus